jaca00001/TML25_A2_28/README.md

 ### How was the model trained ?
 We train one model on the entire dataset.
-The model is trained on the new 1000 emebddings and every 5 rounds on all data to prevent forget.
+The model is trained on the new 1000 embeddings and every 5 rounds on all data to prevent forget.

 ### Which loss functions were used?
 We combined two different loss functions.
-At start of each training we only consider MSE but then slowly introduce cosine embeddings loss as well.
+At start of each training we only consider MSE but then slowly introduce cosine embedding loss as well.
-Using a constrastive loss functions as well lead to a worse perfomance and sometimes and increasing loss over the epochs.
+Using a contrastive loss function as well led to a worse performance and sometimes an increasing loss over the epochs.

-### Which Augmentations where used?
+### Which Augmentations were used?
 We experimented with multiple augmentations of different strengths, i. e., cropping, removing parts of the image, etc...
 We ended up only using small augmentations like flip and rotate as stronger ones activated B4B too quickly and resulted in a larger L2 distance.

 ### Why only train the models for X epochs?
-We observed that the model perfomance hardly changed after ~15-20 epochs during trainin so we stopped here to prevent overfitting.
+We observed that the model performance hardly changed after ~15-20 epochs during training so we stopped here to prevent overfitting.
 When training on the full dataset we use 50 epochs.

 ## Results